-7 Things You Can Do to Make Halloween Safer For Your Pet
+8 Things You Can Do to Make Halloween Safer For Your Pet

-Kids should be limited to their fill of Halloween candy for health reasons, pets should most definitely be kept away from the plastic Jack o’ Lantern candy stash since nothing in there will be of any benefit to them – in fact most of it will probably be poisonous, especially if it contains chocolate or xylitol (a common sugar substitute found in sugar-free candies and gum).
+Kids should be limited to their fill of Halloween candy for health reasons, but pets should be kept away from the plastic Jack o’ Lantern candy stash entirely.
+Most everything inside will probably be poisonous, especially if it contains chocolate or xylitol (a common sugar substitute found in sugar-free candies and gum).
 Stock up on dog bones, cat nip, and other pet-friendly treats instead.